FedericoBottoni/household-poverty-classifier/README.md

 ## Plot

-You can plot the NN hystory by executing the Ipython notebook /plot/plot.ipynb along with /data/train.cvs on Google Colab.
+You can plot the NN history by executing the Ipython notebook /plot/plot.ipynb along with /data/train.cvs on Google Colab.

 ## Authors